PaulDavydov/Obsidian-Vault/Banking Transaction Code.md

 import java.util.concurrent.locks.ReentrantLock;

 class Bank {
+	// use final so that we ensure the behavior of the class cannot be chagnged
+	// also so child classes are not created from it

-    private static final class Account {
+	// basically for secuirty, consistency, and to make it immutable private static final class Account {
         private Long balance;
         private final Lock lock = new ReentrantLock(true);